Spartans make the NCAA Tournament for the 17th time in the past 18 years.

 "Those rushes that you have as a coach and as a player - holding the trophy, seeing the Academic All-American awards given out - those moments are unforgettable," said Slobodnik-Stoll.
 "It drives you and the players to become better and better."

 Individual accolades for Slobodnik-Stoll's players keep growing year by year.
 Bastel became just the second MSU golfer to be named to the Curtis Cup team in 2002, while Allison Fouch (2003), Laura Kueny (2010) and Christine Meier (2012) qualified for the U.S. Women's Open Championship as amateurs.
-Five Spartans (Bastel, Fouch, Kueny, Sara Brown, Caroline Powers) have garnered All-America accolades under Slobodnik-Stoll, and six times her players have won the George Alderton Female Athlete of the Year Award at Michigan State (Bastel in 2000 and 2002; Brown in 2007 and 2008; Powers in 2011, 2012 and 2013; and Allyssa Ferrell in 2014).
+Five Spartans (Bastel, Fouch, Kueny, Sara Brown, Caroline Powers) have garnered All-America accolades under Slobodnik-Stoll, and seven times her players have won the George Alderton Female Athlete of the Year Award at Michigan State (Bastel in 2000 and 2002; Brown in 2007 and 2008; Powers in 2011, 2012 and 2013; and Allyssa Ferrell in 2014).